What is the cost?

 credits.
 Candidates in the MS program are encouraged to tailor their coursework

-to their particular interested.
+to their particular interest.
 In the MS program, 21 of the 43 credits are

 required, leaving more flexibility for students to chose their classes.